 - The Listed Building was specially designed to Curzon’s specification in the 1960s to function as conventional cinema not as a ‘mixed-use premise’.
 The proposals will undermine the future continuation of the Listed building as a public cinema for the community, the purpose for which it was designed.
 The use for which the Listed building was designed is the best use to secure its long-term future.

 - The application seeks to reduce the number of seats in the venue far below the current capacity.
-The current seated capacity is 373 and the proposals will cut the seating to just 288, a reduction of almost 100 seats.
 This will limit access to the venue by the community and will undermine the use for which the Listed building was original designed by virtue of introducing alternative uses.
 If the cinema is no longer economically viable this creates a substantial risk of it ceasing operation in the future, also to the detriment of the local community.

 - The Curzon is a major commercial anchor in the designated Central Activities Zone (CAZ) based on the existing model of operation.
 The reduction in seated capacity in the main auditorium will undermine the continued use of the venue as a West End destination for film premiers which require a sufficiently large capacity for the number of attendees involved.